 Yet, quantifying the amount of symmetry breaking in a distribution remains challenging, particularly in the absence of domain knowledge \citep{wang2023general, wang2022surprising, wang2024symmbreak}.
-We thus propose a metric to measure the degree of distributional symmetry breaking, which can place a distribution on the spectrum between fully symmetrized on one side, and fully canonicalized\textemdash where only a single sample $x$ in each orbit $\{gx\}_{g \in G}$ is in distribution\textemdash on the other (\Cref{fig:dist_symm_breaking}).
-We hope this metric will prove useful both as a practical, easily implementable tool for data exploration, and as a lens for rethinking the more fundamental questions of why, and when, equivariant methods succeed.
+We thus propose a metric to measure the degree of distributional symmetry breaking, which can place a distribution on the spectrum between fully symmetrized (or ``isotropic'')\textemdash where all points in each orbit $\{gx\}_{g \in G}$ are equally likely\textemdash on one side, and fully canonicalized\textemdash where only a single sample $x$ in each orbit $\{gx\}_{g \in G}$ is in-distribution\textemdash on the other (\Cref{fig:dist_symm_breaking}).
+We aim for this metric to prove useful both as a practical tool for data exploration, and as a lens for rethinking the more fundamental questions of why, and when, equivariant methods succeed.

 Concretely, we propose a two-sample classifier test \citep{twosampletest}, in which a model is trained to distinguish between samples from $p_X$ (the original data distribution) and $\bar{p}_X$ (the augmented data distribution) (\Cref{fig:dataset_vis_creation}).
-The accuracy of this classifier on a held-out test set is a natural, \emph{interpretable} measure, between $0$ and $1.0$, of distance between $p_X$ and $\bar{p}_X$.
-This (1) allows for interpretability methods (applied to the classifier itself), and (2) sidesteps the kernel selection required by \citet{chiu2023nonparametric} in their tests for distributional isotropy, offloading it to the less impactful choice of architecture.
+The accuracy of this classifier on a held-out test set is a natural, \emph{interpretable} measure, between $0$ and $1$, of distance between $p_X$ and $\bar{p}_X$.
+This (1) allows for interpretability methods (applied to the classifier itself), and (2) sidesteps the kernel selection required by \citet{chiu2023nonparametric} in their tests for distributional symmetry, offloading it to the less impactful choice of architecture.
 Applying this metric to a variety of datasets, including QM9 \citep{qm9}, revised MD17 \citep{rMD17}, OC20 \citep{ocp_dataset}, and ModelNet40 \citep{wu20153d}, we find that all are highly non-uniform under 3D rotations.

 Complementing these empirical findings, we provide nuanced theory on the trade-offs between different equivariant methods under distributional symmetry-breaking, and show equivariant methods can be harmful depending on properties of the data distribution.
 We use ridge(less) regression as a model, which captures some of the behavior of neural networks when applied in the neural tangent kernel space \citep{dascoli2020,atanasov2023,jacot2018}.
 We show that even when the ground-truth function is invariant, data augmentation can be harmful when invariant and non-invariant features are strongly correlated.